skolenik/ICHPS2018-svy/README.md

 http://www.citeulike.org/user/ctacmo/tag/ichps2018

-(If you are not familiar with CiteULike, please spend some time to identify links to full text, and how to export references to bibtex or RIS.
+(If you are not familiar with CiteULike, please spend some time to identify links to full text, and to learn how to export references to bibtex or RIS.
 You can also explore the tag system.)